movefuns/move-js/README.md

 # move-js

-Javascript version of the move language compiler, supports compiling Move code into move bytecode in the browser.
+Javascript version of the move language compiler and disassemble

 ## Features
 - Compiling move package into blob
+- Disassemble contract

 ## Example